 Causes and Prevention of Cystic Acne

 - Clogged pores: Since cystic acne occurs when pores get clogged with dead skin cells, excess sebum, and p.
-Acnes bacteria, it’s essential to wash and exfoliate your face regularly.
-While you can wash your face twice daily, it’s best to exfoliate just once, or even once every other day if you have a more reactive skin type.
+Acnes bacteria, it’s essential to wash your face regularly.

 - Lifestyle: Everything from smoking and drinking to stress and your work environment can meddle with your hormones and lead to deep cystic breakouts.
 Causes can be fairly subjective, though, so just because you and your BFF are stressed doesn’t necessarily mean that both of you will breakout.
 Regardless, a great way to ensure your lifestyle doesn’t negatively impact your complexion is to focus on stress-management, not smoking, drinking less, and ensure your diet is balanced.
 Speaking of…